AntonioVispi/Recursive_Segmentation/README.md

 **Open and run the ```Get_Dataset_KiTS23.ipynb``` notebook using Jupyter or directly Colab so follow the simple instructions within the notebook to download and prepare the dataset.**

+## Train Script Introduction

+This Jupyter notebook, named 'Train_Script.ipynb', is a crucial component of our project's machine learning pipeline.
+Its primary purpose is to facilitate the training of our model on the prepared dataset, ensuring that it learns and generalizes well to perform the desired task.

+### Key Features:

+1. **Data Loading and Preprocessing:**
+   - The notebook begins by loading and preprocessing the dataset, preparing it for the training process.

+2. **Model Configuration:**
+   - It includes configurations for the model architecture, hyperparameters, and any other relevant settings.

+3. **Training Process:**
+   - The main section of the notebook is dedicated to the actual training process, where the model learns from the input data.

+4. **Evaluation and Metrics:**
+   - After training, the notebook evaluates the model's performance using specific metrics, providing insights into its effectiveness.

+### Instructions:

+1. Open and run the 'Train_Script.ipynb' notebook using Jupyter.
+2. Follow the step-by-step instructions within the notebook to initiate and monitor the training process.
+3. Explore the evaluation metrics and results to assess the model's performance.

+Feel free to customize parameters, experiment with different configurations, and reach out if you have any questions or require further assistance!